hovey/pyschool/importable/importable.md

 ## Absolute versus Relative Imports

 * See [here](https://realpython.com/absolute-vs-relative-python-imports/)
-* Absolute imports are preferred to relative imports because absolute imports
+* Absolute imports are preferred to relative imports, for the following reasons:
+* Absolute imports
   * are clear and straightforward,
   * remain valid even if the current location of the client that imports the module moves (relative imports can break and thus are much more fragile),
   * recommended by PEP 8.